PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Perfect, then you have your choice of chain mail, splint mail, ring mail, plate mail, plate armor and  -- far less protection but the girls love it -- leather armor.
 Feel that?
 Very supple."

-"But what I need is a sword," protested the young man.
+"But what I need is a sword," protested the Farm Boy.

-"En-henh," said Boltac, "Which brings us to lighting.
+"En-henh," said Boltac, "Which brings us to back to lighting.
 A question of prominent importance to any adventurer."

 The Farm Boy looked longingly back at the swords.

 "I know, I know," continued Boltac.
 You think the thing with the pointy end is the most important bit of gear you can buy."